Willyb15/ATL-Timer/README.md

-#A countdown to 2016 election day done in native JavaScript.
+#A countdown timer with a dropdown menu selector created in native JavaScript.

 This counter does not use any jQuery plugins or dependencies